Akay97/alx-system_engineering-devops/0x00-shell_basics/README.md

-The task (4) creates a scrpit that list even all hidden files in a long format Task (5) gives more details to task (4) in numbers Task (6) creates a directory in another directory
+The task (4) creates a scrpit that list even all hidden files in a long format Task (5) gives more details to task (4) in numbers Task (6) creates a directory in another directory The(7) task moves a file into another directory using a script